guillaumealgis/SimpleMDM-Swift/README.md

 ### Getting Started

 To start contributing to SimpleMDM-Swift, you need the last version of Xcode on your machine.
-After clonning the project, run the following command to generate the project's .xcodeproj:
+After cloning the project, run the following command to generate the project's .xcodeproj:

 ```shell
 swift package generate-xcodeproj